MegaSa1nt/GDPS-MusicBot/README.md

 **Before using this bot**:
 - You must use [**my dashboard**](https://github.com/MegaSa1nt/GMDprivateServer) :trollface:
 - You should know how to create and host Discord bot
-- You should install node.js
+- You should install node.js (v18.16.0 works fine)
 - You should run `npm i` command in bot's folder

 **How to configure**: